Spring Garden Revival

 Understanding Thatch Buildup in Lincolnshire’s Heavy Clay Soils

-Lincolnshire’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that limits microbial activity.
-The result is slow decomposition of organic matter, especially under anaerobic (oxygen-poor) conditions common in compacted clay.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress soil structure.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:
+Lincolnshire’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases thrive.
+Key indicators that dethatching is needed include:

 • Thinning turf despite fertilization